 The relationship between Tap Density and AD is called the Hausner Ratio (H).
 A lower value of H (closer to 1.0) is desirable for AM powder bed equipment.
 If AD and Tap Density are close there is less room for variability in the powder in the build volume.

 Hall Flow Rate

 The Hall Flow meter is an extremely simple instrument with a long history dating back to mechanical stopwatch days.
 The time to flow 50 g of powder through a 2.5 mm orifice is measured manually in a funnel shaped device.
-Some AM machine manufacturers use a 4 mm orifice instead of 2.5 mm.
+Some Additive Manufacturing machine manufacturers use a 4 mm orifice instead of 2.5 mm.

 Perhaps the best attribute of the Hall Flow measurement is its extensive use and historical database.
 On the other hand, it is subject to operator variability and has limited ‘resolution’.
 The latter is needed to check if a powder lot has deteriorated after use and needs to be adjusted before charging back in the AM machine.

 Fortunately, there are instruments that are based on 21st century technology.
 Fig. 8 shows the Granudrum instrument, which measures how powder flow properties change with velocity.
-It has an open/unrestricted flow that correlates well with AM powder bed processes, and the information generated is vastly superior to Hall Flow when evaluating and engineering AM powders.
+It has an open/unrestricted flow that correlates well with AM powder bed processes, and the information generated is vastly superior to Hall Flow when evaluating and engineering Additive Manufacturing powders.

 Heats, lots, batches and blending